Head to Head: Is the new assessment retake policy fair for students?

 Though there was some cheating during retakes, not every student cheats.
 This new policy is unfair for the students who didn’t cheat and truly wanted to improve their grade and do better.
 This policy does not allow this crucial academic development to take place.
 The old policy must be reinstated in order to give those students a fighting chance in this new, virtual era of cheating and deception.

-Katie Sigal is a junior and Comment Associate Managing Editor for the Southerner.
-She is on the swim team and is in various clubs around Midtown.
-In her...
+Katie Sigal is a senior and Comment Managing Editor and Social Media Editor for the Southerner.
+She is on the swim team and, in her free time, she likes...

 New assessment policy prepares students for real world